 Previous research by Manfred Gärtner and Björn Griesbach has made the case that “sovereign ratings, their meaning and their underlying procedures are rather opaque”.
 They also went on to argue that “the set of relevant fundamental variables is an open one, and the interpretation of ever evolving political institutions and processes in unprecedented environments are a dime a dozen”.

 Their arguments were not left unchallenged.
-Moritz Kraemer, Global Chief Rating Officer of Standard & Poor’s, has dismissed Gärtner and Griesbach’s arguments as being “simply wrong”.
+Moritz Kraemer, Global Chief Rating Officer of Standard & Poor’s (S&P’s), has dismissed Gärtner and Griesbach’s arguments as being “simply wrong”.
 He noted, among other things, that S&P’s sovereign rating decisions are accompanied by comprehensive published rationales and, often, press releases that explain their reasoning and approach.
-Kraemer also pointed out that S&P explain on their website how they arrive at their ratings and how these ratings perform over time, which makes their publications as transparent and complete as possible.
+Kraemer also pointed out that S&P’s explain on their website how they arrive at their ratings and how their ratings perform over time, which makes their publications as transparent and complete as possible.